In New South Wales, valuers are regulated under the Valuers Act 2003 and the Valuers Regulation 2010.

 - Grounds for disqualification from registration include matters such as bankruptcy, failure to pay monetary penalties, certain convictions and disqualification under other legislation (see section 9).

 - ‘Show Cause’ notice provisions enable the Director General to issue a person with a notice to show cause why disciplinary action should not be taken against them (section 23).
 A valuer’s registration may be suspended when a show cause notice is issued (section 24).

 - The Director General may publish a notice warning the public of the risks in dealing with a specified registered valuer or a person associated with the activities of valuers (section 29).

 - A valuer whose registration is suspended, cancelled or made subject to a condition must notify his or her clients within three days (section 16).

-- Appeals against a registration or disciplinary decision by the Director General are heard by the Administrative Decisions Tribunal.
+- Appeals against a registration or disciplinary decision by the Director General are heard by the NSW Civil and Administrative Tribunal (NCAT).
 Aggrieved persons must write to the Director General to request a review of the decision.
-An application for review of the decision may then be made to the Administrative Decisions Tribunal (see section 10; and section 52 of the Licensing and Registration (Uniform Procedures) Act 2002.
+An application for review of the decision may then be made to the NCAT(see section 10; and section 52 of the Licensing and Registration (Uniform Procedures) Act 2002.